iriscodinggit/Minitalk/README.md

-This projects establishes a connection between a client and a server, allowing communication between the two of them.
+This projects establishes a connection between a client and a server, allowing communication between the two of them using UNIX signals.